Hair (Not the Musical)

 Indeed, when I was first diagnosed with RA and started on MTX, my initial search for patient stories resulted in several “hits” about people suffering hair loss from MTX.
 While folic acid is often prescribed to offset this side effect, MTX is designed to inhibit cell growth including cells causing inflammation but, unfortunately, also hair follicles.1

 My first experience with “hair-raising” side effects of RA medications was not with MTX but with Arava/leflunomide.
 My entire life I’ve had fine, straight hair.
 In fact, it’s always been so straight as to resist attempts to curl it.
 Perms wouldn’t take.
-Hot rollers and curling irons were little to no help — until I started on Arava.
+Hot rollers and curling irons were little to no help -- until I started on Arava.
 The curls started at the nape of my neck.
 During the course of the four years I was on Arava, the curls slowly moved up the back of my head and eventually covered my entire head.
 I was miserable.
 I never learned how to deal with the curls.
 Fortunately, once I stopped taking the drug, my hair reverted back to its natural straight state.
-I would have thought this was a fluke (curly hair is not listed as an official side effect) but both other advocates and (of all people) my hairdresser have similar stories.
+I would have thought this was a fluke (curly hair is not listed as an official side effect), but both other advocates and (of all people) my hairdresser have similar stories.

-An RA medication to treat hair loss?
+Is there RA medication that can treat hair loss?

 What’s interesting, Xeljanz, a JAK inhibitor used to treat RA has been found to help people suffering hair loss from alopecia.
 Alopecia, like RA, is an autoimmune disease, but causes wide-spread hair loss including eyebrows and lashes.
-Apparently the same mechanism that fights the autoimmune issues of RA also targets those in alopecia.
+Apparently, the same mechanism that fights the autoimmune issues of RA also targets those in alopecia.

 One of my frustrations with having an “invisible” disease is that it’s not always easy to know if a medication is working.
 Treating RA is not as easy as putting a lotion on poison ivy and watching the rash disappear.
 But even though most side effects are unwanted, many are visible indications that our RA treatment is active.
 Unfortunately, sometimes the side effects are bad enough that we need to make changes to our treatment plans.